-John Griffith, Deb Townsend, David Gintz and Joe Toner have each violated RCW 21.20.040 by offering and/or selling said securities while not being registered as a securities salesperson or broker-dealer in the state of Washington.
-Jenning Development, LLC has violated RCW 21.20.040 by offering and/or selling said securities while not being registered as a broker-dealer in the state of Washington.
+Joe Toner violated RCW 21.20.040 by offering and/or selling said securities while not being registered as a securities salesperson or broker-dealer in the state of Washington.

 The offer and/or sale of said securities was made in violation of RCW 21.20.010 because of the material misrepresentations and omissions described above.